syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-PowerPoint-presentation.md

 else
     Xamarin.Forms.DependencyService.Get<ISave>().Save("Sample.pptx", "application/vnd.openxmlformats-officedocument.presentationml.presentation", stream);

-//Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
+//Download the helper files from the following link to save the stream as file and open the file for viewing in Xamarin platform
 //https://help.syncfusion.com/file-formats/presentation/create-read-edit-powerpoint-files-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}